Bangladesh opposition leaders to hang for war crimes

 Mujahid, social welfare minister from 2001 to 2006 under Khaleda, would be the first former minister and the third to be hanged while Chowdhury would be the first BNP leader to go to the gallows unless they are granted clemency.

-“It is up to them whether they want to seek mercy or not,” defence counsel Khandaker Mahbub Hossain told reporters.
+“It is up to them whether they want to seek mercy or not,” defense counsel Khandaker Mahbub Hossain told reporters.

 Just a few hours before the rulings, an Italian priest and doctor was wounded in the latest attack on foreigners in Bangladesh.
 Islamic State militants have claimed responsibility for earlier attacks on foreigners.